General Surgery in Chandler, AZ

 - Spleen surgery (splenectomy)

 Talk with your doctor if you have any additional questions about these procedures.

 Important Safety Information

-Dr. Shawn Stevenson, DO, FACS is a General Surgeon based in Chandler, Arizona.
-He performs general, minimally invasive, and oncologic surgeries.
+Our general surgeons based in Chandler, Arizona.
+We perform general, minimally invasive, and oncologic surgeries.
 Learn more about Dr. Stevenson and his specialties here.